Brennall/HFH-SRD/Chapter02.md

 Compared to humans, demi-humans are rare, and generally more specialized.
 Demi-human classes are defined by their race, with different classes available for dwarves, elves, and other demi-humans.
 The demi-human classes described in these rules are the dwarven vaultguard, dwarven craftpriest, elven spellsword, and elven nightblade.

 Selecting equipment and proficiencies can be time-consuming, especially for new players.
 As a faster alternative, we offer a pre-generated template for each class, with weapons, armor, equipment, proficiencies, and spells ready for play.
 If you want to use these templates, you can skip step 8 (picking proficiencies and spells) and 9 (rolling for starting wealth and purchasing equipment) of character generation and simply use the template.
-A variety of additional templates, new classes, and rules for creating customized classes are available in the Adventurer Conqueror King System Player’s Companion, available separately from Autarch.
+A variety of additional templates, new classes, and rules for creating customized classes are available in the Adventurer Conqueror King System Player's Companion, available separately from Autarch.

 ### Core Classes